Does DevOps or Cloud Engineer Need Coding?

 This is where DevOps engineers come in!
 Their main goal is to bridge the gap between these two teams.
 They do this by implementing automated systems and processes.

 For example, imagine a company that releases new software updates every month.
 Without automation, the development team would have to spend a lot of time manually testing and deploying each update.
 This could lead to delays and mistakes.
-But with the help of DevOps engineers, the company could implement automated testing and deployment processes to speed up the release cycle.
-This means that the development team can release updates more quickly and with more confidence.
+However, with the help of DevOps engineers, the company could implement automated testing and deployment processes to speed up the release cycle.
+This means that the development team can release updates quickly and confidently.

 What Does a Cloud Engineer Do?